phpbbireland/Drone-Tracking-and-Identification/README.md

 ***Summation:***

 Basically there is no need to log and register every drone a person owns, simply register the pilot.
-There's no need for additional complex and costly infrastructure...
+There's no need for additional complex and costly infrastructure.
 A simple low cost method and infrastructure already exists, why reinvent the wheel...

 Identifying a drone can be achieved using a low cost methods available world wide, that is, almost every drone pilot has a mobile phone running Android or IOS and in incorporates Bluetooth (several existing RC controllers already support Bluetooth).
 At most a Bluetooth module will required, it should cost less than €10/$10 (ESP32 anyone)...